Intika-Android-Apps/XposedGmsCoreUnifiedNlp/README.md

 Xposed module to integrate MicroG Services Core [MicroG UnifiedNlp](https://github.com/microg/android_packages_apps_GmsCore) into the system even if GAPPS are installed.

-All Cradit to Rawi01
-A huge thanks !!!!
+All Cradit to Rawi01 a huge thanks !!!!

 Installation
 ---